-Cellulitis is a skin infection that is caused by bacteria.
-It can spread quickly and causes the skin to feel hot and swollen, and it affects the tissues in the deep layers of the skin.
-Cellulitis is not contagious, but it can be life-threatening if it is not treated.
-Since it is a bacterial infection, it can be treated with antibiotics.
+Cellulitis is a common but serious skin infection that is caused by bacteria.
+It can spread quickly.
+Cellulitis cause the skin to feel hot and swollen and it affects the tissues in the deep layers of the skin.
+Though not contagious, it can be life-threatening if it is not treated.
+Since it is a bacterial infection, Cellulitis can be treated with antibiotics.

-Visit SignatureCare Emergency Center if you have any of the following symptoms:
+Visit a nearby emergency room if you have any of the following symptoms: